robknows/Pelias/README.md

 `extract :: [JSONOperation] -> String -> Maybe Value`

-You give a list of operations you want to apply and a string of raw json to apply them to, and it applies them and returs you a result, given everything went well.
+You give a list of operations you want to apply and a string of raw json to apply them to, and it applies them and returns you a result, given everything went well.

 `extract` uses the default optimiser aka no optimiser at all.
 Hence it is very slow.